gumaerc-testorg/res.6-009-january-iap-2012/content/pages/lectures-and-labs.md

 Day 3 (cont.): Regression
 -------------------------

 We hear about correlations every day.
 Various health outcomes are correlated with socioeconomic status.
 Iodine supplementation in infants is correlated with higher IQ.
 Models are everywhere as well.
-An object falling for _t_ seconds moves .5_gt_2 meters.
+An object falling for _t_ seconds moves .5_gt_{{< sup "2" >}} meters.
 You can calculate correlation and build approximate models using several techniques, but the simplest and most popular technique by far is linear regression.
 Let's see how it works!

 Lab handout ([PDF]({{< baseurl >}}/resources/mitres_6_009iap12_lab3b))
 County Health Rankings: explanation of .csv files ([TXT](./resolveuid/7cf9e4578674871f88fc11228a9ebf1a))